Associate Head of School - South, Co-Director, Centre for Child Health Research

 Links to relevant web pages:

-BSc (Hons) Soc Sci, MCommH (Liverpool, School of Tropical Medicine), PG Dip Business Admin (Henley), PG Cert Teaching and Learning for Higher Education (Leeds), Doctorate Public Sector Managment (Leeds).
+BSc (Hons) Soc Sci, MCommH (Liverpool, School of Tropical Medicine), PG Dip Business Admin (Henley), PG Cert Teaching and Learning for Higher Education (Leeds), Doctorate Public Sector Management (Leeds).

-Dr Cath Conn is the Associate Head of School (South) and is currently located at AUT’s Akoranga campus.
-Her research and teaching interests include youth and gender empowerment, young women’s health, public health in developing countries, HIV prevention, sexual health, critical management and policy, international indigenous health and participative and action methodologies.
+Dr Cath Conn is the Associate Head of School (South) and Co-Director of the Centre for Child Health Research and she is currently located at AUT’s South Campus.
+Her research and teaching interests include youth and gender empowerment, young women’s health, public health in developing countries, HIV prevention, sexual health, critical management and policy, international indigenous health and participatory and action methodologies.

 - International public health policy and systems